flaviotordini/updater/README.md

 ## Entension Points

-[updater::impl::Updater](https://github.com/flaviotordini/updater/blob/master/src/impl/default_updater.h) has a number of extension points so it can adapted to different release manifest formats and update mechanisms.
+[updater::impl::Updater](https://github.com/flaviotordini/updater/blob/master/src/impl/default_updater.h) has a number of extension points so it can be adapted to different release manifest formats and update mechanisms.

 ### Parser